aashakadesai/NLP_Project_HENIN/README.md

 - Preprocessing: Contains code and notebooks for the generation of the three datasets used: Vine, Instagram, unlabeled Vine.
 - Models: Contains code and notebooks pertaining to the creation and training of models used within the paper.
+- - RNN_GRU.ipynb : This notebook contains implementation of baseline RNN and GRU models.
+It evaluates RNN and GRU on the processed Vine, Instagram and unlabeled datasets.
+It also tests early detection of cyberbullying using fraction of comments.
+- - LR_RF.ipynb :

 ### Data dowload instructions